material-motion/material-motion/contributor_tools/release/README.md

 Test the release by checking out the `release-candidate` branch and running unit tests.

-If remote continuous-integration is set up this is a good time to push the release-candidate to the remote.
+The `release-candidate` branch is automatically pushed to the remote, so check your remote continuous-integration if it is set up.

 ## Update CHANGELOG.md